LChiVu/uk_huawei_ban/README.md

 - **Contact:** vu_c1@denison.edu

 ## Prerequisites
-- **Software Needed:** Python, RStudio
+- **Software Needed:** Python 3.8+
-- **Libraries/Packages:**
-  - Python: pandas, numpy, matplotlib, seaborn, scikit-learn, NLTK, spaCy, TensorFlow or PyTorch
+- **Libraries**: nltk, pandas, re, matplotlib, scikit-learn
-- **Special Requirements:** None
-- **Cost:** All software and libraries mentioned are open-source and free.

 ## Data
-- **Description:** The dataset includes news articles from major British and Chinese media outlets, covering the period from the announcement of the Huawei 5G ban in July 2020 until February 2024.
+The dataset includes news articles from major British and Chinese media outlets from July 2020 until February 2024.
+The articles are stored in an Excel file (`huawei articles Local.xlsx`), which is processed to clean and analyze the text.

-- **Sources:** Articles collected from British popular media (The Guardian, The Daily Mail, The Daily Mirror), and Chinese ones (Global Times, People’s Daily, Sina)
-- **Key Variables:** Article text, publication date, source, sentiment score, frequency of nationalism-related keywords, nationalism score (self-annotated).
-- **Citations/URLs:** Data compiled from public domain sources; URLs provided in dataset documentation.
+## Analysis Process
+### Text Preprocessing
+The articles undergo several preprocessing steps:
+- URL removal
+- Lowercasing
+- Punctuation and numeric removal
+- Stopword removal using NLTK's English stopwords list
+- Lemmatization using NLTK's WordNet lemmatizer
+- Additional stopword removal: Stopwords specific to the context of Huawei and 5G, which do not contribute meaningful information to the analysis, are also removed.
+- Source Normalization: Media source names are normalized to ensure consistency across the dataset, facilitating group analysis.

+### TF-IDF Analysis
+TF-IDF (Term Frequency-Inverse Document Frequency) analysis is conducted to identify the most relevant words and phrases in the articles related to each source.
+This helps in understanding the focus of each media source regarding the Huawei 5G ban.

+### Sentiment Analysis
+Using the TextBlob library, the sentiment of each article is analyzed to determine the general tone (positive, negative, neutral) and subjectivity expressed in the discourse.

-## Other Useful Information
+## Results
-- **jieba Package for Python:** jieba is an essential text segmentation library for processing Chinese text.
-It supports three types of segmentation modes: accurate, full, and search. jieba is crucial for analyzing Chinese media content in this project, allowing for the effective breakdown and analysis of text for keyword and sentiment analysis.
+Results of the analysis, including charts and plots generated using matplotlib, provide insights into how different media landscapes perceive and communicate issues related to the Huawei 5G ban.
+These findings can be used to gauge the impact of media framing on public perception and policy-making.

+## Contribution and Lincenses
+- Contributions to this project are welcome.
+Please fork the repository, make your changes, and submit a pull request.
+- The project is licensed under the MIT License - see the LICENSE file for details.

-- This project is aimed at contributing to academic discussions on media studies, nationalism, and international relations, with a focus on educational purposes.
+*This project is aimed at contributing to academic discussions on media studies, nationalism, and international relations, with a focus on educational purposes.*